fbpx

 Finally, since many varieties of yarrow are drought-resistant, they make excellent choices for xeriscaping projects where conserving water resources is important.
 Not only does this mean less work on your part (since watering isn’t necessary), but it also helps conserve resources.

-Prep milk jug for winter sowing
+prep milk jug for winter sowing

 Preparing containers for winter sowing your seeds